lupyuen/lupyuen.github.io/src/pinedio2.md

 [(See the Flash Log)](https://gist.github.com/lupyuen/9c0dbd75bb6b8e810939a36ffb5c399f)

-The NuttX Firmware has been flashed to PineDio Stack!
+NuttX has been flashed to PineDio Stack!

 _Will PineDio Stack get bricked if we flash bad firmware?_